-Gales Creek Valley – Seven elk were shot and killed, three of which were illegally taken, near Stringtown Road between Ritchey Road and Oppenlander Lane on Saturday morning after a number of individuals chased the elk from private property they did not have permission to hunt on to property they were permitted to hunt on, according to eyewitness reports and the Washington County Sheriff’s Office.
+Gales Creek Valley – Nine elk were shot and killed, three of which were illegally taken, near Stringtown Road between Ritchey Road and Oppenlander Lane on Saturday morning after a number of individuals chased the elk from private property they did not have permission to hunt on to property they were permitted to hunt on, according to eyewitness reports and the Washington County Sheriff’s Office.

 “It was literally like a firing squad this morning.” said local resident Maisie Malnerich-Vanderzanden, who lives close to where the elk were shot.
 She and other neighbors said that the area had around 20 people parked in driveways and lining up to wait for the elk to move.